 Choosing the right size

 What is the right climbing shoe size to choose?
 This question can have a different answer for different climbers.
 First of all climbing shoes need to be tight and “uncomfortable” if you compare them with your daily trainers.
 As there are different shoe size units of measurement UK/US/EU/CM.
-This article will stick with EU measurement which is often on most if not all climbing shoe brands so as to prevent any confusion.
-You can refer to the chart below to do the size conversion between the 4 different units of measurements.
+This article will stick with EU measurement which is often on most if not all climbing shoe brands to prevent any confusion.
+You can refer to the chart below to do the size conversion between the 4 different units of measurement.

 How small should I go?

 This is another great question but the answer will be different for everyone and also in different situations.
 If you are new to climbing squeezing into a shoe that is 2 or more EU size smaller may sound insane.
 However, this is all about you getting used to the squeeze.
-The recommendation is at less 1 to 2 EU sizes smaller than your daily trainers.
+The recommendation is at least 1 to 2 EU sizes smaller than your daily trainers.
 Each brand and model may be slightly different when it comes to fit even though the sizing is the same.
-Always try out the shoe yourself especially if you had never tried the brand or model before.
+Always try out the shoe yourself especially if you have never tried the brand or model before.
 Your feet will expand and contract depending on the temperature.

 Types of climbing shoes

-Climbing shoes with a neutral or flat design has a comfortable fit.
+Climbing shoes with a neutral or flat design have a comfortable fit.
 As the shape of the sole is straight and flat hence your feet and toes will sit flat and straight inside the shoes.
 Allowing the climber to wear the shoes for a longer duration without feeling much discomfort.

 2 – Good on smears and suitable for slab routes and crack climbs